xeylou/testade.xeylou.fr/content/posts/itop-tour/index.md

 As with Nagios, i dived into Combodo iTop solution.

+Even though it is not a host monitoring solution, it can be a part of a monitoring infrastructure.

 I had harder time getting into it due to the notions to lean & to consider, inside & outside itop to use it properly.
 <!-- I had a harder time getting into it because there are more notions to learn & to consider, outside & inside itop, to use it properly. -->